img

 How much does the birth control shot cost?

-Each injection (3 months' worth of birth control) costs between $0 and about $150.
+Each injection (3 months' worth of birth control) can cost up to $150.
 Many health insurance plans cover the cost of birth control shots and doctor's visit.
 Family planning clinics, such as Planned Parenthood may charge less.

 When should I call the doctor?